yoonghan/nd4sTest/README.md

 # ND4S and KNN Prototype
 A K-NN classification/classifier in scala re-written from python.
 A class to test if ND4S is included!
+This project is examples and data are based on "Machine Language in Action" book.

 Pre Installation
 =======